-While the Mondeo’s bodywork generates some considerable wow-factor, the same can’t be said of the interior.
-The main touch-points are reasonably swanky, but some of the materials used elsewhere (the glovebox lid, door pockets and the slab of dark plastic slap-bang in the middle of the centre console, for example) really let the side down.
-Compared with the latest version of the VW Passat Estate, and the Audis and BMWs that Ford is gunning for with this car, the Mondeo simply can’t compete.
-That said, there is a lot to like inside the car: the seats are wonderfully supportive and have a wide range of adjustment, while the touch-screen infotainment system is simple and intuitive.
+Cabin quality is a bit of a mixed bag.
+The main touch-points are reasonably swanky, but some of the materials used elsewhere (the glovebox lid and door pockets, for example) are less so.
+That said, there is a lot to like inside the car.
+The seats are wonderfully supportive and have a wide range of adjustment, while the touch-screen infotainment system is simple and intuitive.
 However, the screen could be a shade more sensitive, and your over-the-shoulder view is hampered by thick rear pillars and a small back window.

-This is an area in which Ford’s engineers usually excel, and it’s no different with the Mondeo; this is a wonderfully accomplished car to drive.
+On the road, the Mondeo is a wonderfully accomplished car to drive.
 Whether you’re pounding along the motorway or tip-toeing along bobbly city streets, the car rides with real smoothness and sophistication, so you feel comfortable and cosseted at all times.
 Bigger choices of alloy wheel put a dent in this impressive comfort, but not to the point where you’ll complain.
 The handling also has what it takes to put a smile on your face.
 There’s no getting away from the fact this this is a very big, very heavy car, but with plentiful grip, tightly controlled body movements and steering that’s responsive and predictable, it changes direction with very impressive agility for a car of this size.
 The ST-Line model comes with a lowered, stiffer suspension, which moves the spectrum slightly away from comfort and towards even tauter handling, but it's still entirely acceptable for everyday use.
 Wind- and road noise are kept at bay really effectively, making this car a sensational long-distance companion.